LukeAnton/fit/README.md

 ## Cool Stuff

-#### Express Validator allows you to set up really nice checks, works amazing with express and custom error messages and return them in an array! good stuff!!!
+#### Express Validator allows you to set up really nice checks, works amazing with express and custom error messages that you can return in various types like an array

 #### Postman really helped with a visual with development allowing all requests to be saved in folders and related to the request -----show errors and postman getup-----

 #### Another thing i found pretty interesting was using sub-documents in MongoDB allowing you to have a schema inside a schema.
-In my opinion i think it helps with neatness. -- it is also not needed because the whole point of mongoDB is to veer away from schemas because they are very rigid with the data structure the provide where as collections are a flexible alternative to a schema allowing you to nest data inside the collection and use aggregate methods to retreive it.
+In my opinion i think it helps with neatness. -- it is also not needed because the whole point of mongoDB is to veer away from schemas because they are very rigid with the data structure the provide where as collections are a flexible alternative to a schema allowing you to nest data inside the collection and use aggregate methods to retrieve it.

+#### A pleasent suprise was that the Navigator.geolocation interface is built into all browsers and works on mobile too. the Navigator.geolocation function returns an object containing location information of the device.